What is Differential Cost?

-Opportunity cost refers to potential benefits or incomes that is foregone by choosing one option over another.
-The cost does not require any payments of cash or its equivalent.
-The company executives must choose between options that are attractive, but the decision should be made after taking into account the opportunity cost of other alternative options.
-Choosing either of the options must be based on analytical calculations rather than instincts.
+Opportunity cost refers to potential benefits or incomes that are foregone by choosing one option over another.
+Company executives must choose between options, but the decision should be made after taking into account the opportunity cost of not obtaining the benefits offered by the option not chosen.

 In the case of ABC Company, moving to television ads and social media marketing exposes the company to a broader customer base.
 If the company earned $10,000 using the current marketing platforms, moving to the more advanced advertising platforms might result in a 40% revenue increase to $14,000.

 Sunk costs refer to costs that a business has already incurred but that cannot be changed by any decision of the executive.
 They may occur when a company purchases a machine that becomes obsolete within a short period of time and the products produced by the machine can no longer be sold to customers.

 As an extreme hypothetical example, consider a company engaged in plastic bag manufacturing that may acquire a more advanced machine to double its current production of plastic bags.
 As soon as the company puts the machine into use, the government bans the manufacturing of plastic bags in the country and makes it a crime for any person to manufacture or sell plastic bags.
 The new regulation renders the machine and the produced plastic bags obsolete and the company cannot change the government’s decision.
 It is an expense that cannot be reversed or is a sunk cost.